agkaras/oura-health-analytics/README.md

 **Example queries the system can answer:**

-- *"How does my sleep look in the days around a migraine?"*
+- *"What happens to my resting heart rate during and after having a cold?"*
 - *"What tags correlate with low HRV?"*
+- _"Do I show early physiological signals before tagged stress events?"_
 - *"Show me my readiness trend over the last 30 days"*
-- *"What is my migraine risk today given my current cycle day?"*
+- *"What is my migraine risk today based on my previous data?"*
 - *"Give me a health overview of the past week"*

 The AI response always includes today's actual metrics — HRV in milliseconds, resting heart rate in bpm, cycle day and phase, stress minutes — pulled from the correct sensor columns rather than Oura's readiness contributor scores.